 Coal has an efficiency of 33%-40%, but unlike solar energy, it is a nightmare for the environment.

-The fact is that solar energy is not as efficient as it ever will be, but it is.
+The fact is that solar energy is not as efficient as it will ever be, but it is improving.
 Solar panels are much more efficient today than they were in the past.

 One of the reasons why the cost of solar energy will continue to decrease is the continuous improvement of the efficiency of the panels.